Draupadeyas: Prativindhya

+On 12th day, he repelled Drona who was trying to capture Yudhishthira alive.

+On 14th day, he killed Dushasana's son Durmasena, who had killed Abhimanyu and took revenge.
 On the 14th night, he fought some of the Kauravas along with Sutasoma.
-On the 15th day, he stopped Ashwatthama's advance by holding him off long enough but ultimately had to retreat from the battle after being overpowered by Drauni.
+On the 15th day, he stopped Ashwatthama's advance by holding him off long enough but ultimately had to retreat from the battle after being overpowered by Ashwatthama.
 He killed Chitra, the king of Abhisara, on the 16th day.

-He had a son Yaudheya, according to Matsya Purana.
+According to the Matsya Purana, Yuddhishtira had a son named Yaudheya from his first wife Subala, however he does not succeed Yudhishthira to the throne of Hastinapura as he inherits his maternal kingdom of Yaudheya.